 1: Gather requirements

 To get started, be sure you have the following:

-- A host computer running Linux (recommended), Mac, or Windows 10
+- A host computer running Linux (recommended) or Mac

 - Python 3 installed

 - One USB-C power supply (2 A / 5 V), such as a phone charger

 - One USB-C to USB-A cable (to connect to your computer)

 Notice that this board is intended as a headless device.
 That is, you typically do not connect a keyboard and monitor, and use it as a desktop computer.
 So, this guide is focused on connecting to the board remotely with a secure shell terminal.

 However, the Mendel OS does include a simple desktop with a terminal application.
 So if you prefer, you can connect a monitor to the micro-HDMI port, and connect a keyboard and mouse to the USB OTG port.

 MDT is a command line tool for your host computer that helps you interact with the Dev Board Mini.
 For example, MDT can list connected devices, install Debian packages on the board, and open a shell terminal on the board.